thecrewsprojectplatform/Viewport/README.md

-# The Crew Project I - Project Name Goes here
+# Viewport

 ## Project Description
-The Crew Project I is a web-application project where you can concurrently watch videos and chat with others.<br>
+Viewport is a web-application project where you can concurrently watch videos and chat with others.<br>
 --------<br>
-**React-player package** has been used for effective video player communication.<br>
+[**react-player**](https://github.com/CookPete/react-player) has been used for effective video player communication.<br>
 **Socket.io** has been used for nearly all client-server communications including userlist, roomlist, live-chat box, and video synchronization.<br>
 --------<br>
 We also have included the capability to join the server room via url link for efficiency.